 I grew up in Georgia, where hot summer days meant no school, plenty of daylight, fresh peaches from roadside stands, and sleeping out on the back porch to stay cool.
 Plus, those giant mosquitoes of the south!

-Speaking of mosquitoes, there’s no doubt that they are among several woes that can tax your health—and your patience—during the summer months.
-So, along with a suggestion on how to naturally ward off mosquitoes, I thought I would give you my other summer survival tips so you can enjoy the season with ease.
+Speaking of mosquitoes, there’s no doubt they are among several woes that can tax your health—and your patience—during the summer months.
+With that in mind, I wanted to share a suggestion on how to naturally ward off mosquitoes, along with my other summer survival tips so you can enjoy the season with ease.

 Summer Survival Tip #1: Repel Mosquitoes With Vitamin B1